 Sweet, garlicky mussels topped with crisp breadcrumbs – if you reckon you don’t like mussels or have never tried them before then this classic recipe is sure to convert you.

-Given the name of this blog I figured its about time I featured some of the ingredients the blog is named after.
-And theres no better place to start then with this recipe… a classic and a crowd pleaser.
+Given the name of this blog, I figured it’s about time I featured some of the ingredients the blog is named after.
+And there’s no better place to start than with this recipe… a classic crowd-pleaser.

-Mussels have always been a poor mans meal.
+Mussels have always been a poor man’s meal.
 Free food scavenged from the shallow, coastal water where they grow.
-I can still remember as a kid in short trousers picking them off rocks a long Galway bay.
+I can still remember as a kid in short trousers picking them off rocks along Galway bay.
 Looking in rock pools and under seaweed was always much more fun than eating them.
 Nothing much has changed, mussels are still the most inexpensive seafood around.
 A kilo costs 4 euro at my fishmonger but you could definitely pick them up for less at one of the big supermarkets.
-We farm loads of them here in Ireland, along the north atlantic coast, and there was 1.8 million tonnes consumed worldwide last year.
+We farm loads of them here in Ireland, along the north Atlantic coast, and there were 1.8 million tonnes consumed worldwide last year.

 We’ve been eating mussels for thousands of years and legend has it that mussel farming was invented by Irish sailor Patrick Waltonun in 1235.
-When he was shipwrecked in a remote area of the french atlantic coast he tried to survive by catching sea birds.
+When he was shipwrecked in a remote area of the French Atlantic coast he tried to survive by catching sea birds.
 He put some nets on top of long poles and placed them in the shallow water.
-He soon realised he was catching more mussels on the end of his poles then birds in his nets, and so mussel farming was born.
+He soon realised he was catching more mussels on the end of his poles than birds in his nets, and so mussel farming was born.

 So its thanks to paddy that we have this cheap, sustainable, and tasty seafood available in abundance.